Awnings vs Patio Covers: The Definitive Comparison Guide for Okanagan Homeowners (2026)

 Add a motor and suddenly convenience jumps significantly.
 Remote control operation means you can extend or retract from inside the house.
 Premium systems include wind and sun sensors that automatically retract when conditions get risky.

-Motorized systems cost 30-40% more than manual – but in the Okanagan, I’d argue they’re worth it.
-Our afternoon winds can come up fast.
-An automatic sensor that retracts your awning before damage occurs pays for itself the first time it saves your fabric.
+Motorized systems cost more than manual ones – but if you’re set on an awning in the Okanagan, they’re the safer bet.
+Our afternoon winds can come up fast, and an automatic sensor that retracts the awning before damage occurs can save the fabric.
+It’s still one more motor that can fail, though.

 Cassette/Roll-Out Awnings